xiaominzhu88/TIL-React-client-Node-backend/README.md

 => a new directory inside frontend folder "build" appears, remove it from .gitignore file in **frontend** directory

-🌟 App now is ready to be deployed

 ### 2. Deployment with heroku

 - Create an account on heroku
-- Choose "Create new app" and follow steps
+- Choose "Create new app" and follow the steps

+  - Choose Github as method, search Repo

+  - Enable Automatic Deploys

+  - Deploy Branch

+That's it !
+Now it's possible to browse the app URL given by heroku! 🏵 🌟